bensternthal/GBBO-Fantasy/README.md

 3. First person you draft is your "captain."
 All other draftees are equal.

 ## Scoring
+Prior to each episode you can choose a new captain for that episode.

 ### Signature Challenge
 | Points | Description |